Relationships are the sources of some of our most blissful, fulfilling, and pleasurable experiences when they aren’t fraught with relationship issues.

-In Gary Chapman‘s relationship must-read book “The Five Love Languages,” Chapman discusses in depth about how within relationships, there are typically five distinct ways we show how to express love to our partners.
+In Gary Chapman‘s relationship must-read book “The Five Love Languages,” Chapman discusses in depth how within relationships, there are typically five distinct ways we show how to express love to our partners.

 Imagine going to China and trying to speak Greek… you may not get as far as you would like.

-Better yet, make it a mandatory reading for the relationship, and have a discussion about it before you go to bed each night.
+Better yet, make reading for the relationship mandatory, and discuss it before you go to bed each night.

-5. Relying on sex to ‘solve the problems’.
+5. Relying on sex to solve problems.

 A friend of mine would often joke that whenever his relationships were in a rough spot, he would just spend a little more time in the “Boom Boom Room.”

-Sex has an important role in the relationship.
-But when that role starts to involve sweeping relationship issues under the rug with the rest of the dirt, it is only a matter of time before the bond—and sex life—turn sour.
+However, when that role involves sweeping relationship issues under the rug with the rest of the dirt, it is only a matter of time before the bond—and sex life—turn sour.

-During this time, you and your partner can talk about what is going great, and what you can improve upon.
+During this time, you and your partner can talk about what is going great and what you can improve upon.

-Making regular communication like this a priority will not only keep the space under the rug clean, it will also ensure that the sizzle stays in your sex life.
+Making regular communication like this a priority will not only keep the space under the rug clean, but it will also ensure that the sizzle stays in your sex life.

 Do YOU have any relationship issues that might affect your partner?